indico/indico-user-docs/user_guide/conference_customisation.md

 Click on the **eye** icon to show or stop showing a particular block.
 Then you can drag and drop the block to change their order and you can click on the pencil to edit the titles of the menu blocks.

+# NEED PICTURE HERE 4

 To add another block to your Menus you can click on _Add an entry_, then either on _Add link_, or _Add page_.
 For example, you can add a page entitled “accommodation” where you will show some photos of hotels, where participants of the conference can stay, and so on.
-You can also add a spacer that will separate two blocks, like this…
+You can also add a spacer that will separate two blocks.

-# NEED PICTURE HERE
+# NEED PICTURE HERE 5

 Click on _Switch to display view_ to see the changes to your menu that you just made.
-# NEED PICTURE HERE
+# NEED PICTURE HERE 6